Devise Profile Usernames

 name_of_person - We will use the name_of_person gem by Basecamp.
 This gem creates a pseudo-field for full name (requires first_name and last_name in the User table).
 It has many other abstractions, but this is the only feature we will use.

-friendly_id - We will use the friendly_id gem, which created slugs that we can map to a predetermined route.
+friendly_id - We will use the friendly_id gem, which creates slugs that we can map to a predetermined route.
 This is a method you can use throughout an application, not just with the User models.

 We will start by setting up a basic Rails app: rails new awesome_app, and set up a static controller for a home route: rails g controller static home.